David Gill (civil servant): Career

 He grew up in East Germany, where he initially studied theology, the only subject he was allowed to study.
 After the German reunification, he worked for the Federal Commissioner for the Stasi Records and became a close aide of Joachim Gauck, serving as his press secretary.
 In 1991, he was one of six individuals, one of them also being Gauck, who were awarded the Theodor Heuss medal by the Theodor Heuss Foundation, on behalf of the peaceful protesters of 1989 in then-East Germany.

 In 1992, he left the Federal Commissioner's office to study law, and earned an LL.M. at the University of Pennsylvania in 1998.
 In 2000, he passed the second state examination, qualifying as a lawyer.
 He then worked as an adviser to the Federal Ministry of the Interior.
 From 2004, he worked for the Evangelical Church in Germany.

 Following Gauck's nomination for President of Germany, Gill became head of his transition team and the designated head of the Bundespräsidialamt.
 Gill was head of the Bundespräsidialamt, in the rank of state secretary, until the end of Gauck's tenure in February 2017.
 His successor was Stephan Steinlein.

 Personal life

-He is married to Sheila Gill, an American.
+He is married to Sheila Shrivastava, an American.
 They have two daughters.